Hashem Muhammad al-Baghdadi: Life and career

 Following the death of the great calligrapher, Ali bin Hilal, al-Baghdadi's stature as a leading calligrapher was affirmed, and when his former mentor and friend, Aytaç, passed the age of 90 years, the Arab world acknowledged al-Baghdadi as the new "imam of calligraphy."
 He would become the last of the classical calligraphers.
 His friend and former mentor, Aytaç, in a clear reference to the importance of the medieval Baghdad School, said of al-Baghdadi, "the line grew up in Baghdad and ended there.

 Al-Baghdadi died in Baghdad in 1973 following a heart attack, aged 56.

 Work

-His calligraphy can be found in numerous public buildings in Baghdad including the al-Shahid Mosque, the mosque of the Sheik 'abd al-Qadir al Gilani, the Haydarkana mosque, the Muradiyya mosque and the Bunia mosque.
+His calligraphy can be found in numerous public buildings in Baghdad including the al-Shahid Mosque, the Mausoleum of Abdul-Qadir Gilani, the Haydar-Khana Mosque, al-Muradiyya Mosque and the Ibn Bunnieh Mosque.

 He is generally regarded as the only calligrapher to combine Baghdadi and Ottoman scripts.

 He published a number of texts including: